thanhqtran/thanhqtran.github.io/_posts/2025-6-7-rbc-notes.md

 where $\tilde{x}_t = \ln x_t - \ln \overline{x}$.

-The steady state variables $\overline{x}$ can be calculated either by hand or Dynare.
+The steady-state variables $\overline{x}$ can be calculated either by hand or with Dynare.

 ## Dynare codes